Small Business Credit Card Processing Tips

 Credit card processing machines are pretty cheap compared to even a few years ago.
-You should be able to buy a new dual-communication terminal (Internet and phone connection) for roughly $250-$300.
-Anything beyond that and the processor is padding the price.
+You should be able to buy a new basic chip-capable terminal for roughly $300-400.
+Anything beyond that and the processor may be padding the price.

 Leases are something that you shouldn't even consider for your small business.
 There's never a good reason to lease a credit card machine for $50 a month over four years when you can buy the same machine for $250.
 A processor that tries to lease you a machine is one you don't want to do business with.